mas-bandwidth/gafferongames/content/post/why_cant_i_send_udp_packets_from_a_browser.md

 Unfortunately, this new set of standards for web development don't provide what multiplayer games need, or, provide it in a form that is too complicated for game developers to use.

-This leads to frustration from game developers, who just want to be able to send and receive UDP packets from the browser.
+This leads to frustration from game developers, who just want to be able to send and receive UDP packets in the browser.

 # The Problem